ericnx/canvas-to-googletasks/README.md

 # Canvas to Google Tasks

-## Automatically exports Canvas assignments over to Google Calendar as new tasks.
+## Automatically exports Canvas assignments over to Google Tasks.

+## Currently for personal use only

 This repository provides a solution for users who want to automatically export their Canvas assignments over to Google Calendar as **tasks instead of events**.